Flood Restoration - Roads & Bridges

 Further Information

-Should you wish to contact us directly with any questions or comments, or register your contact details to receive updates, please call (02) 6625 0500 or email council@lismore.nsw.gov.au and include the title ‘Corndale Road – Pavement Works.’
+Should you wish to contact us directly with any questions or comments, or register your contact details to receive updates, please call (02) 6625 0500 or email floodrecoveryroadsbridges@lismore.nsw.gov.au and include the title ‘Branch Creek Crossing – May Update.’

-Works will apply to multiple sections that have been identified as significantly impacted by the February 2022 natural disaster, based on pre and post disaster assessments.
-Funding has been secured through Transport for NSW.
+Council will undertake roadworks on two landslip sites on Nimbin Road that have been identified as significantly impacted by the February 2022 natural disaster, based on pre and post disaster assessments.
+Funding has been secured through the disaster recovery funding arrangement (DRFA).
 This funding is allocated to repair damage sustained during the February 2022 natural disaster only.
-Additional works required and subsequent funding for Leycester Road are being reviewed.

 Further Information